fako/datascope/future_fashion/README.md

 * Place these files inside of ```future_fashion/data/media/future_fashion``` under a unique name
 * Make sure that you run the image_recognition service under ```localhost:2001``` with the ```clothing_type``` project
 * Now run ```./manage.py grow_community ClothingInventoryCommunity -a <unique-name>```
-* Still command will take a while
+* This command will take a while
 * To use the service now run ```./manage.py store_clothing_frames```

 After these commands you should be able to call the service under